What Are Restorative Circles?

 What would the trainer like to hear from participants prior to the training?
 Asking participants to respond to certain questions prior to the training can help to inform the trainer, it also helps participants prepare for their own involvement.

 CMN seeks to connect skilled trainers with those who have emerging interest in using circles among Catholic communities.
-The following list is based on recommendations by trusted practitioners.
+The following list is based on recommendations by trusted restorative justice practitioners.
 Some of these entities host their own circle trainings, others can connect you with individual trainers for your group.
 CMN receives no finders fees and offers no formal endorsements.
 The entities listed are not necessarily Catholic, but have experience working with faith-based groups and are inclusive in their process.

 Eastern Mennonite University - Center for Justice & Peacebuilding (Harrisonburg, VA)